temporalio/documentation/docs-src/tctl-next/workflow/terminate.md

 ---

 The `tctl workflow terminate` command terminates a [Workflow Execution](/concepts/what-is-a-workflow-execution).
+If a `run_id` is not specified, the command will terminate the last Workflow Execution with the given `workflow_id`.

 Terminating a running Workflow Execution records a `WorkflowExecutionTerminated` event as the closing event in the History.
 No more command tasks will be scheduled.